SilentVoid13/Templater/README.md

 #### 1. Define templates

 To define your own templates, you need to define a template pattern, associated with a system command.
-To configure that, go to the plugin settings.
+To configure that, go to the plugin settings and click `Add Template`.

 The left input field defines the template pattern.
 I strongly suggest placing the template word between braces like so `{{<template_word>}}` to avoid disruption with existing words.

 The right input field defines the system command that will be run.
-The command output will replace the template pattern in your template files.
+The output of the command will replace the template pattern in your template files.
 The command will be run as if it was in a shell, so you can chain commands, pipe them, etc. You can define multiple commands for the same template pattern, you just have to separate the commands with a newline.

 #### 2. Create template files

-Now, you can start creating some template files that contains your template patterns defined in **step 1**.
+Now, you can start creating some template files that contains your template patterns defined in **step 1** (or some internal templates).
 I suggest to group these template files into a dedicated folder.
 You can then specify this folder in the plugin settings.

 #### 3. Use your template files